 Not all websites need to have multiple pages of content to be eye-catching or interesting.
 Sometimes one page can be just as or even more effective.
 But just because you are creating a single-page website doesn’t mean that it will be simple.

-Building a single-page layout requires just as much thought as websites with multiple pages.
+Building a single-page layout requires just as much thought as a business website with multiple pages.
 Because you only get one chance to grab your visitors’ attention, you need to come up with a visually compelling page.
 It needs to have all the same basic elements as a bigger site as well as have a clear purpose.

 Weebly is a great solution for small business owners who want to build a single-page website easily and affordably.
 It comes with an intuitive drag-and-drop website builder, an image editor to help you create professional-quality photos without leaving your website, and tons of beautiful layouts for just about any industry.
 Click here to sign up for free.